 Let us take a quick look at an example of what we will see on a Canon lens.

 The first bits of information that are easy to spot are the brand name, the focal length, and the aperture.
 These are the most valuable bits of information as you will typically have a focal range in mind when shopping for a new lens.

 In this example, we come across EF, L, IS, and USM.
-I can tell this is a luxury lens made for digital cameras with image stabilisation and an ultrasonic motor for fast and quiet autofocusing.
+I can tell this is a luxury lens made for digital cameras with image stabilization and an ultrasonic motor for fast and quiet autofocusing.

 Being familiar with lens abbreviations isn’t just beneficial when buying a lens.
 They will also help you understand lens technology and the developing trends in lens photography.

 This will become useful when encountering new gear that you haven’t used before.
 If you are aware of the features of the lens, you can adjust the way you shoot.
-For instance, if the lens has image stabilisation (IS), you have the option to shoot with longer shutter speeds.
+For instance, if the lens has image stabilization (IS), you have the option to shoot with longer shutter speeds.

 Canon lenses will always contain some of these abbreviations as they are a quick way to show off their features.
 Let’s now take a deeper dive into a list I compiled with all the Canon lens abbreviations you’ll come across.

 ASC – Air (A) Sphere (S) Coating (C) is a special type of coating that was introduced in 2014.
 ASC heavily reduces lens flare and ghosting.
 Lenses cannot usually prevent this with conventional vapour-deposited coatings.
 You will not find this written on Canon lenses but inside the manual.

 AFD – Arc (A) Form (F) Drive (D) is the name of Canon’s first autofocus motor technology.
 If you come across this, the lens will be old as the current Canon lenses have newer autofocusing motors.